-The sampling technique is done two times, namely taking a sample class and student sample, the sampling classes are conducted with purposive sampling technique, and so did the sampling of students in class were also conducted with a purposive sampling based on the value of pretest relatively homogengeous and also based test against numeric abilities of student, to measure the level of numerical ability of students so that each class is divided into two parts which have a high numerical ability and students who have a low numerical abilities.
+The sampling technique is done two times, namely taking a sample class and student sample, the sampling classes are conducted with purposive sampling technique, and so did the sampling of students in class were also conducted with purposive sampling technique, and so did the sampling students in class were also conducted with a purposive sampling based on the value of pretest relatively homogengeous and also based test against numeric abilities of student, to measure the level of numerical ability of students so that each class is divided into two parts which have a high numerical ability and students who have a low numerical abilities.
 After the determination of the sample were obtained 2 class.
-The first sample used as the first experimental class given PBL learning model using real media, while the second sample used as the experimental class second treated Problem Based Learning model study using virtual media.
+The first sample used as the firs experimental class given PBL learning model using real media, while the second sample used as the experimental class second treated Problem Based Learning model study using virtual media.